harshitpaunikar1/model-free-vertical-text-ocr/.github/project-buildup-history.md

 - Task summary: Late-night fix: pushed a config tweak after noticing the wrong default param was being used.
 - Deliverable: Wrapped it up properly this time.
+## 2025-04-22 - Day 10: Artifacts

+- Task summary: Came back after lunch and realized added one more evaluation metric that felt missing from the earlier comparison.
+- Deliverable: Wrapped it up properly this time.